Logo

 It works because you don’t actually transfer any existing shares to your new shareholder.
 You simply issue new shares online directly to them instead.
 This involves no notary and no attorney.

 If your articles of association specify an exact registered share capital amount (as is in standard articles) then you might want to make this more flexible, such as ‘€2,500 to €10,000’.
 This will enable you to repeat this share-issuing process again in future by adding a new shareholder without having to submit the changed articles to the Business Register too.
-Two important legal requirements to note are that your minimum capital should be in a ratio of 1⁄4 to maximum share capital and some court clerks have started demanding that share premium (also called agio) needs to be allowed by company articles if your new shareholders pay anything above share nominal value.
+Two important legal requirements to note are that your minimum capital should be in a ratio of 1⁄4 to maximum share capital.
+In practice, courts now consistently expect the articles of association to explicitly allow share premium (agio) if new shares are issued above nominal value.

 Premium is very useful when you value your company above the nominal value of your share and the new shareholder also agrees to pay more than the nominal value of the new share issued.
 Anything above the nominal (face) value would be treated as a premium instead of the registered share capital.
 This is very handy if your company is a startup with losses that have reduced the company equity below the registered share capital.
 So just bear in mind that this would not help you when you just want to sell your shares for profit as the premium would stay in the company as equity.